How To Take LYRICA® (pregabalin) CV | Dosing | Safety Info | Fibromyalgia

 Can I discontinue LYRICA treatment?

-Do not stop taking LYRICA without talking to your healthcare provider.
+Do not stop taking LYRICA without talking to your doctor or healthcare provider.
 If you stop taking LYRICA suddenly you may have headaches, nausea, diarrhea, trouble sleeping, increased sweating, or you may feel anxious.
 If you have epilepsy and you stop taking LYRICA suddenly, you may have seizures more often.
 If you and your doctor do decide you need to stop taking LYRICA, he or she will help you stop gradually.

 IMPORTANT SAFETY INFORMATION & INDICATIONS